apf-dev2604/StandbyDatabaseRecovery/README.md

-# Standby RMAN Archive-Log Refresh Refactor
+# Standby RMAN Archive-Log Refresh

 This package is a refactored script.
 The original single rmanDailyRefresh Python were spliot and to make it into several script that are portable components: